-Verbruggen SW, Kainz B, Shelmerdine SC, et al., 2018, Altered biomechanical stimulation of the developing hip joint in presence of hip dysplasia risk factors, JOURNAL OF BIOMECHANICS, Vol: 78, Pages: 1-9, ISSN: 0021-9290
+Verbruggen S, Kainz B, Shelmerdine SC, et al., 2018, Altered biomechanical stimulation of the developing hip joint in presence of hip dysplasia risk factors, Journal of Biomechanics, Vol: 78, Pages: 1-9, ISSN: 0021-9290

 Sperry MM, Phillips ATM, McGregor AH, 2018, Lower back pain and healthy subjects exhibit distinct lower limb perturbation response strategies: a preliminary study, Journal of Back and Musculoskeletal Rehabilitation, ISSN: 1053-8127